School Information System

 From a commentary by D.C.
 Schools Chancellor Michelle Rhee that appeared in the Feb.
 8 issue of Spotlight on Poverty and Education:

-One thought on “Despite Rhee’s missteps, her egalitarian vision for schools inspires”
+One response to “Despite Rhee’s missteps, her egalitarian vision for schools inspires”

 1. Apparently the voters of Washington, DC don’t like Rhee and they ought to know.
 They just handed her champion, Mayor Fenty a well deserved electoral pasting on Tuesday night.